jkrumbiegel/Chain.jl/README.md

 2. **There is no underscore**
   - the result of the previous expression is used as the first argument in the current expression, as long as it is a function call or a symbol representing a function.

-Lines that are prefaced with `@!` are executed, but their result is not fed into the next pipeline step.
+Lines that are prefaced with `@aside` are executed, but their result is not fed into the next pipeline step.
 This is very useful to inspect pipeline state during debugging, for example.

 ## Motivation